 I prefer to use my food processor to make crumbs from graham crackers.
 A personal choice, of course.

-Your local grocery store may already have the graham crumbs in the baking aisle, which would work perfectly too.
+Your local grocery store may already have the graham crumbs in the baking aisle, which would also work perfectly.

 A quick note about the sweetened condensed milk